hishizuka/pizero_bikecomputer/doc/thingsboard_setup.md

 | `longitude` | Current longitude | decimal degrees |

 The map's recorded track uses the time-series `latitude` and `longitude` values.
-The visible track therefore follows the dashboard time window and the 180-second upload interval; it is not the application's one-second ride log.
+With the default settings, the visible track therefore has points about 45 seconds apart, uploaded in 180-second batches.
+It is not the application's one-second ride log.
+A failed batch is not carried into the next interval.

 ### Course attribute